kmendesDev/learning_elixir/README.md

 # ElixirTeste

-**TODO: Application that generates a random number and writes it on the arquivo.txt file every minut.
+**Application that generates a random number and writes it on the arquivo.txt file every minut.
 It uses supervisor, scheduler and a server**

 ## Installation